A Graphical Transformation for Belief Propagation: Maximum Weight Matchings and Odd-Sized Cycles: Introduction

-{\bf Organization.} In Section \ref{sec:pre}, we introduce a standard GM formulation of the MWM problem as well as the corresponding BP and LP.
+In Section \ref{sec:pre}, we introduce a standard GM formulation of the MWM problem as well as the corresponding BP and LP.
 In Section \ref{sec:gtBP}, we introduce our new GM and describe performance guarantees of the respective BP algorithm.
-In Section \ref{sec:cutting}, we describe a cutting-plane(-like) method using BP for the MWM problem and show its empirical performance for random MWM instances.
+In Section \ref{sec:cutting}, we describe a cutting-plane(-like) method using BP for the MWM problem as well as a half-integrality proof for the MWM-LP relaxation using odd-sized cycles.
+In particular, we show its empirical performance for random MWM instances.
+Section \ref{sec:concl} is reserved for brief conclusions and discussing the path forward.